Cuyahoga County Justice Center and Jail. Photo by Tim Evanson/FlickrCC

 , a judge, and a foreperson

 who played key roles in the pursuit of equitable application of that law.
-We found a 2016 Task Force, appointed by Ohio’s Supreme Court Justice O’Connor to study Grand Jury operations.
+We found a 2016 Task Force, appointed by Ohio’s Supreme Court Chief Justice O’Connor to study Grand Jury operations.
 The task force’s report

 included revisions to training that would have benefitted us.
 As best we can tell, none of the Grand Jury Task Force’s recommendations have been implemented.